David-Manniche/TheMarket/readme.txt

-    => 048123 - On Buyer Review Status Updated Notification wrong email template passed => 048408 - Admin - While creating a new category catcode not updated => 048194 - Unable to add alt tag for image with different options
+    => 048123 - On Buyer Review Status Updated Notification wrong email template passed => 048408 - Admin - While creating a new category catcode not updated => 048194 - Unable to add alt tag for image with different options => 048534 - Design issue of blank li tag adding in header if single language and single currency => 048605 - getting error while creating shipping profile IN ADMIN Enhancements :

-Enhancements :
    => Make provision to made seller
    => At shop level  pickup interval option given